kathrinmzl/LoanGuard/README.md

   - Clusters are not meaningfully distinct (overlapping feature distributions).
 - **Output definition:**
   - Cluster assignments appended to the dataset as an additional categorical column (`Clusters`).
-  - Each borrower belongs to one cluster (0, 1, or 2).
+  - Each borrower belongs to one cluster.
-  - Cluster characteristics:
+  - Identified cluster characteristics:
     - **Cluster 0:** Borrowers with a history of previous defaults, mostly renters, moderate income, highest default rate (high-risk).
     - **Cluster 1:** Borrowers with no history of previous defaults, who mostly rent, lower to mid-range incomes, moderate default rates (middle-risk).
     - **Cluster 2:** Borrowers with no history of previous defaults, who primarily have mortgages, higher incomes, rarely default (low-risk).